Iowa Car Insurance Overview

 SR-22 Insurance in Iowa

-In Iowa, a driver whose license has been suspended or revoked for a DUI or other serious traffic violation must have his or her insurance company provide the DOT with an SR‑22 Form, a certificate of financial responsibility, before license reinstatement.
+In Iowa, a driver whose license has been suspended or revoked for a DUI or other serious traffic violation must have their insurance company provide the DOT with an SR‑22 Form, a certificate of financial responsibility, before license reinstatement.
 In most cases, drivers must file an SR-22 Form for at least two years, but the period may vary according to the traffic offense.

 Iowa Driver Statistics